Compassion: Judaism

-A classic articulation of the Golden Rule (see above) came from the first century Rabbi Hillel the Elder.
-Renowned in the Jewish tradition as a sage and a scholar, he is associated with the development of the Mishnah and the Talmud and, as such, one of the most important figures in Jewish history.
-Asked for a summary of the Jewish religion in the "while standing on one leg" meaning in the most concise terms, Hillel stated: "That which is hateful to you, do not do to your fellow.
+A classic articulation of the Golden Rule came from the first century Rabbi Hillel the Elder.
+Renowned in the Jewish tradition as a sage and a scholar, he is associated with the development of the Mishnah and the Talmud and, as such, is one of the most important figures in Jewish history.
+Asked for a summary of the Jewish religion "while standing on one leg" (meaning in the most concise terms) Hillel stated: "That which is hateful to you, do not do to your fellow.
 That is the whole Torah.
 The rest is the explanation; go and learn."
 Post 9/11, the words of Rabbi Hillel are frequently quoted in public lectures and interviews around the world by the prominent writer on comparative religion Karen Armstrong.

+Many Jewish sources speak of the importance of compassion for and prohibitions on causing needless pain to animals.
+Significant rabbis who have done so include Rabbi Samson Raphael Hirsch, Rabbi Simhah Zissel Ziv, and Rabbi Moshe Cordovero.